 Several major negotiations to be conducted during the next few years will seek to evolve a modified structure of economic relations among nations.
-The economic system established at the end of World War II has undergone change, and new elements more in conformity with the situation, needs and goals of the 1970s and 1980s are being worked out.
-An international economic and monetary system which works well is essential both for the continued growth and properity of the industrialised countries and for the economic take off and progress of the developing countries.
+The economic system established at the end of World War II has undergone change, and new elements, more in conformity with the situation, needs and goals of the 1970's and 1980's are being worked out.
+An international economic and monetary system which works well is essential both for the continued growth and prosperity of the industrialized countries and for the economic takeoff and progress of the developing countries.

 The relationship between the European Community and the United States is a vital element in international economic relations.
 But that relationship is constantly evolving as each party redefines both its own political identity and its own role in world affairs.
-As Commission President François-Xavier Ortoli recently said: "Without a doubt the objective facts have changed; the relations between the United States and Europe are no longer and can no longer be what they were.
-But there exists a very strong inherent necessity in favour of an ample and determined collaboration between our two entities."
+As Commission President Francois-Xavier Ortoli recently said: "Without a doubt the objective facts have changed; the relations between the United States and Europe are no longer and can no longer be what they were.
+But there exists a very strong inherent necessity in favor of an ample and determined collaboration between our two entities."